Learn folk songs and singing from the comfort of your home with our online course.

 What can I learn?

-I just wanted to let you know how much I enjoyed the Monday Folk Choir Workshops this term.
-Even though it was all done on Zoom it was so well organised.
-I was so glad I signed up for the choir, it was something to look forward to every Monday during the lockdown.
+I just wanted to let you know how much I enjoyed the Monday workshops.
+I was so glad I signed up, it was something to look forward to every Monday.

 When and where does it take place?